paulb00th/galapagos/content/en/_index.md

 Let **Galapagos Dive Academy** teach you to the highest of standards in the safest of places.
 We also offer refresher courses in Academy Bay, and diving for those seeking to test-out new imaging and research  equipment before embarking on an extended trip.

-**Galapagos Dive Academy** is co-located alongside DAN, (Diver’s Alert Network), the world’s most recognised and respected dive safety organisation, in the recently developed centre housing Santa Cruz Island’s main decompression chamber.
+**Galapagos Dive Academy** is located alongside DAN, (Diver’s Alert Network), the world’s most recognised and respected dive safety organisation.
+Our entrance way is 10m to the north of their recently developed centre housing Santa Cruz Island’s main decompression chamber.

 Besides offering the highest quality dive training, **Galapagos Dive Academy** specialises in providing: